 How Coffee Impacts Your Bones.

 As for bone health, high coffee consumption (more than 3 cups per day) may decrease bone density in women, therefore increasing the risk of osteoporosis.
 This could be in part due to the decrease in calcium absorption and increase in urinary calcium that happens with caffeine consumption.
 If this is the case for you, you may want to peel back on the number of cups you’re drinking per day.

-If you have any more questions then please free to email me at email@example.com or visit My Facebook Page - Gold Coast Weight Loss and Wellness
+If you would like some information on how you can have your coffee BUT it be GOOD FOR YOU then please get in touch or if you have any questions then please free to email me at email@example.com or visit My Facebook Page - Gold Coast Weight Loss and Wellness

 Yours in Health and Wellness